Common Winter Roofing Problems affecting New England

 As a New England roofing company, we’ve given you plenty of advice to keep your roof well maintained and up to date as the more intense seasons come along.

 Proper, reasonably regular roof cleanings and repairs will help extend the life of the shingles on your roof for 20 to 25 years.
 All roofing companies know that between cleaning, repair, and the greatest care we could take, we may still end with problems.
-These are some wintertime roofing problems to keep an eye on as the season begins.
+These are some common winter roofing problems to keep an eye on as the season begins.

 We’ll start with the most extreme roofing issues.
 You’re no stranger to some of the blizzards and snow accumulations that we’re accustomed to in New England, so you know that snow weight can get hefty quickly.
 It’s unlikely that your whole roof will collapse from under the weight, but certain parts that may not have the same level of reinforcement run the risk of weakening and potentially collapsing.
 Fortunately, this is avoidable by making sure to carefully clear snow off your roof when it falls more heavily.